 Regardless of your situation, marrying into a blended family is a lot to swallow.
-If you’re a newlywed suddenly thinking, “What did I get myself into?!” then this message is for you!
+If you’re a newlywed suddenly thinking, “What did I get myself into?!” then these blended family marriage tips are for you!

 1. Observe First.

 Just like in a new position at work, it’s best that you assess the situation before offering your opinion.
-If it was just you and your husband merging lives, you would be 50% of the equation in all decision making.
+If it was just you and your partner merging lives, you would be 50% of the equation in all decision making.
 Now, you are considerably less… at least in the beginning.
-You are merging your life with not only your husband, but also his kids who live between two homes, and have two parents who are used to being the only two decision makers for their kids.
-Rocking the boat too soon will inevitably lead to conflict and stress between you and your husband.

 2. Don’t Try to Parent.